Healthy Mouth Healthy Body

 Temporarily, yes, it masks the odour.
 However, prolonged use of mouthwashes can aggravate the problem (ironically, some alcohol-based mouthwashes actually dry the mouth, leading to more bad breath).

-BRUXISM- BACK TO THE GRIND
+BRUXIM- BACK TO THE GRIND

 • Do adults really grind their teeth?
 I thought only children do this?